 Best off-the-beaten-path itinerary

-On the flip side, if a ship stops in Dalian, we advise clients to skip this little town and instead book them flights to Xi’an to see the Terracotta Warriors.
+On the flip side, if a ship stops in Dalian, I advise clients to skip this little town and instead book them flights to Xi’an to see the Terracotta Warriors.

 Port most worth the trek